Survivor Stories: Ex-Scientologists call on UK government to act

 Following a covert surveillance operation, a 1975 internal government report concluded “The Church of Scientology does not merely persuade people to part with their money.
 It is a harmful movement with an evil reputation.“ Despite this, and failing to obtain charity status in 1999 after the Charity Commission ruled it “does not benefit the public,” Scientology’s operation has continued in the UK – unchanged, unaltered…. and unchallenged.

-Tomorrow, the UK population will head to the polls in what is widely expected to be an historic general election, ushering in an era of change.
 We call on the government to intervene on the issue of Scientology and finally put a stop to human suffering.

 These are just a handful of accounts, written by former members who experienced Scientology’s abusive practices first-hand, in their own words.